This article was updated on July 26, 2018.

 Access to mobile devices has changed the way we work.
 Employees are sometimes working at all hours of the day.
 Although it's seemingly wonderful to have devoted employees working around-the-clock, it raises the question of whether these efforts are considered part and parcel of an employee's working day or whether additional compensation should be provided.
 An occasional email is normally acceptable, but regular interruptions are not as clear cut.

-SHRM conducted research that showed that only 21 percent of those surveyed had a written policy for work after hours, with 62 percent unlikely to adopt a policy in the next three years.
-But any organization without policies for out of office work does so at their own risk.
-For example, according to an article on Law360,a police officer has filed suit against the Chicago Police Department claiming he received so many emails on his police-issued Blackberry while not officially at work that he should be due overtime pay.
+SHRM conducted research that showed that only 21 percent of those surveyed had a written policy for work after hours.
+But any organization without policies for out-of-office work does so at their own risk.
+For example, according to an article on Law360, a police officer has filed suit against the Chicago Police Department claiming he received so many emails on his police-issued Blackberry while not officially at work that he should be due overtime pay.

 According to Gigaom Research, the French and Germans are stricter on this issue, with labor agreements for some sectors dictating an obligation to disconnect communication tools and some companies, such as BMW, Volkswagen and Deutsche Telekom, banning after-hours calls and emails to workers entirely.